kamalesh003/Oil-Spill-Detection-Using-U-Nets/README.md

+# Oil-Spill-Detection-Using-U-Net

+This project implements an oil spill detection system using a U-Net convolutional neural network (CNN) for image segmentation.
+The model was designed and trained to automatically identify and segment oil spills from satellite or aerial imagery.
+The implementation pipeline includes data preprocessing, such as image resizing, normalization, and augmentation to improve model robustness.
+The U-Net architecture was built with an encoder–decoder structure, leveraging convolutional, pooling, and upsampling layers to capture spatial and contextual features effectively.
+The model was trained using TensorFlow/Keras, with binary cross-entropy loss and an Adam optimizer to accelerate convergence.
+The training process incorporated dropout and batch normalization to prevent overfitting and enhance generalization.
+After training, the model generates pixel-wise predictions, producing segmentation masks that clearly highlight oil spill regions, making it a valuable tool for automated environmental monitoring and maritime surveillance.

 # Dataset

 Oil Spill Detection Dataset: Download both the train and test directories from this https://www.kaggle.com/datasets/nabilsherif/oil-spill Kaggle dataset.
 This dataset contains Sentinel-1 SAR imagery annotated for oil spills.